-Giraffe are present in the woodlands between the camps with lots of calves in the family units.
-Giraffe are frequent visitors to all the Governors’ camps.
+Giraffe are present in the woodlands between the camps with lots of calves in the family units; they are frequent visitors to all the Governors’ Mara camps.

-Good numbers of eland in herds of 10 – 40 individuals can be seen out on plains with calves in breeding herds and large bulls flanking the breeding herds.
+Good numbers of eland in herds of ten to forty individuals, can be seen out on the plains with calves in breeding herds and large bulls flanking the breeding herds.

-Up on n Topi Plains, there are lots of spotted hyena and their cubs; they compete with lions for prey and will also hunt topi at this time of year.
+Up on Topi Plains, there are lots of spotted hyena with young cubs; they compete with lions for prey and will also hunt topi at this time of year.

 There is great birding in the month of May.
 A few species hatch young chicks and teach their fledglings to gather the abundant insects.
-Hundreds of open billed storks are around (they are inter-African migrants) as well as small flocks of white storks stocking up before their long flight back to Europe.
+Hundreds of open-billed storks are around (they are inter-African migrants) as well as small flocks of white storks that are stocking up before their long flight back to Europe.